ietf-wg-schc/draft-ietf-schc-architecture/schc-architecture.md

 A SCHC Stratum is the SCHC analoguous to a classical layer in the IP architecture, but its operation may cover multiple IP layers or only a subset of a layer, e.g., IP only, IP+UDP, CoAP, or OSCORE {{rfc8824}}.
 The term stratum is thus used to avoid confusion with traditional layers.
 Also, SCHC Strata are not stacked, though they can be nested.

-The SCHC Stratum data in a datagram is composed of a SCHC Control Header (which may be compressed to the point that it is fully implicit and thus elided), a SCHC Data Header (that is used to uncompress a section of the SCHC datagram), and user payload that is unaffected by the SCHC Stratum.
+The SCHC Stratum data in a datagram is composed of a SCHC Control Header (which may be compressed to the point that it is fully implicit and thus elided), a SCHC Data Header (that is used to uncompress a section of the SCHC datagram), and possibly some remaining payload that is unaffected by the SCHC Stratum.
 The SCHC Stratum operation requires at least 2 end-points, one for the SCHC Control Header and one or more for the SCHC Data Header.

-A SCHC compressed datagram may contain multiple stratum data, to be handled by sequential (nested) SCHC Strata, where the inner (nested) Stratum operates within the payload of the outter (nesting) Stratum.
+A SCHC datagram may contain additional stratum data, to be handled by sequential (nested) SCHC Strata, where the inner (nested) Stratum operates within the decompressed/reassembled payload of the outter (nesting) Stratum.

 <!--